Temperature play: Fire play

 Fire play is a form of temperature play that involves using flame on or very close to the skin.
-The flame is typically on or applied with a fire wand (essentially a small torch), and frequently utilizes 70% isopropyl alcohol as fuel.
+The flame is typically on or applied with a small cotton torch soaked in a isopropyl alcohol as fuel, also known as a fire wand.
 Other common fire play toys include flaming gloves and flaming floggers; other common varieties of fuel include 70% isopropyl alcohol, mousse, hand sanitizer, super-proof rum, grain alcohol, and flash cotton.
 As with many forms of BDSM play, the proper tools, fuels, and safety guidelines are often in hot contention between players.

 Fire play is usually considered a form of edge play - frequently exciting, but with significant dangers.
 The sensations inflicted in most fire play scenes aren't painful (much like hot wax play or sensation play).
 Fire play also rarely leaves marks on the skin - though some people deliberately burn the skin slightly to leave it red and irritated.